Kirk Douglas: Politics

 Douglas and his wife traveled to more than 40 countries, at their own expense, to act as goodwill ambassadors for the U.S. Information Agency, speaking to audiences about why democracy works and what freedom means.
 In 1980, Douglas flew to Cairo to talk with Egyptian President Anwar Sadat.
 For all his goodwill efforts, he received the Presidential Medal of Freedom from President Jimmy Carter in 1981.
 At the ceremony, Carter said that Douglas had "done this in a sacrificial way, almost invariably without fanfare and without claiming any personal credit or acclaim for himself".
 In subsequent years, Douglas testified before Congress about elder abuse.
+Douglas was also friends with former Secretary of State Henry Kissinger.

-Douglas was a lifelong member of the Democratic Party.
+Douglas was a long-time member of the Democratic Party.
 He wrote letters to politicians who were friends.
 He noted in his memoir, Let's Face It (2007), that he felt compelled to write to former president Jimmy Carter in 2006 to stress that "Israel is the only successful democracy in the Middle East ... [and] has had to endure many wars against overwhelming odds.
 If Israel loses one war, they lose Israel."
 During the 2020 Democratic Party presidential primaries he endorsed Michael Bloomberg's campaign.

+Role in breaking Hollywood blacklist

+Kirk Douglas claimed that he broke Hollywood blacklist when he insisted that Dalton Trumbo, who had been blacklisted as one of the Hollywood 10, be given screen credit for his screenplay for Spartacus.